 PICK YOUR OWN

 When I was growing up in St. Louis, every few years we would make a trip across the Mississippi to Eckert’s Farm near Belleville, IL, go for hayrides, drink hot cider, and pick apples..
 We’d bring back bags full of apples and at least a pumpkin or two.
-Mom would make apple pies and the house would smell like apple cinnamon heaven.
+Mom would make a rich apple pie and the house would smell like apple cinnamon heaven.

 I was hoping we’d go this year, but I miss calculated the season.
 So if you decide to go, make sure you get there between July and September.
 Walkthrough the orchards on a sunny fall day armed with your own pole basket.
 Pick until you can’t carry anymore.
 You’ve got plenty of varieties to choose from like Gala, Granny Smith, and Honey Crisp to name a few.

 Now Eckard’s has a deli, café, and a restaurant too.
 They didn’t have those way back when.
 Although they’ve made a lot of changes, some things are the same.
 You can still get hot apple cider and a hayride too.

 By the time I left for college, I could make a mean banana bread and a fairly decent apple pie.
 Since I lived in the dorms and survived on coffee, ice cream, and corn pops, those baking skills went dormant.